5 millionaires share their secret to writing emails that get a response

 I never ask for an answer unless I really need someone’s help.
 And when I do, I clarify the subject line, with a point like this: “Hi, Kara.
 Can I get your help?”
 (But try to avoid asking this too often—think of it as one question per person, maybe twice in their lifetime.)

-Here’s an example of how this worked for me: Due to a glitch in Facebook’s payment system, our Facebook ad campaigns were paused every time we reached a certain number of views and spent a certain amount of money.
+Here’s an example of how this worked for me: Due to a glitch in Facebook’s payment system, our Facebook ad campaigns would pause every time we reached a certain number of views and spent a certain amount of money.

 Even though I know Facebook’s COO, Sheryl Sandberg, I didn’t want to bother her with this; but it was really becoming a problem.
 So I finally sent her this email: “Hi Sheryl, I’m Kara.
 Can I get your help with something urgent?”